vbugana/Team-Profile-Generator/README.md

       * `school`
       * `getSchool()`
       * `getRole()`&mdash;overridden to return `'Intern'`

-    * Finally, although it’s not a requirement, consider adding validation to ensure that user input is in the proper format.
+  * The code in `index.js`  uses inquirer to gather information about the development team members and creates objects for each team member using the correct classes as blueprints.

-  * Write code in `index.js` that uses inquirer to gather information about the development team members and creates objects for each team member using the correct classes as blueprints.
+## Expected output

     * When a user starts the application then they are prompted to enter the **team manager**’s:
       * Name
       * Employee ID